Two distinct strands, but with a common thread.

 “The series of paintings which I think of as my "Anima" series, began as I played about in my studio with the natural forms and props which I'd collected: driftwood, stones, feathers, shells (I'm an inveterate beachcomber) and lengths of white linen.
 I explored placing them together in unexpected ways, so that they might take on new meaning and come to life, animated, spirited, if you like.... become symbols of something far greater than their surface appearances might suggest.

-It's fun to see now, how this body of work has evolved from the very first oil entitled "Bound", hung in the Royal Scottish Academy's annual show in the late 1990's.
-It was a tentative start, understated, but quiet, meditative.
+It's been fun to see now, how this body of work evolved from the very first oil entitled "Bound", hung in the Royal Scottish Academy's annual show in the late 1990's.
+It was a tentative start, quiet, meditative.
 Over the years, these subjects have seemed to lead me (as opposed to the other way 'round) along a certain path of discovery, with many digressions and diversions.
-At times, the subject would almost leap across the canvas, its pulse and narrative frozen in time; but lately, the images seem to edge ever closer to abstraction, distillation.
+At times, the subject would almost demand to leap across the canvas, its pulse and narrative frozen in a moment; but lately, the images seem to edge ever closer to abstraction, distillation.
 My focus shifts and the eye delves more deeply into the creases of the knots, into the shadows... sensing and hopefully communicating an unseen energy beneath the surfaces of what I paint.”

 Inner Sound Series